BenTaylor25/BenTaylor25/README.md

 👀 I’m interested in Web-, Desktop-, Mobile- and Game Development.
 👨‍💻 Currently on Software Engineering internship with Scuderia AlphaTauri F1.

-💪 Very experienced with Python, TypeScript, C#, and Java.
+💪 Very experienced with Python, C#, Java, and TypeScript.
 👍 Fairly experienced with C++, React, and Vue.js.
-🤏 Some experience with Rust, Go, C, and Dart.
+🤏 Somewhat experienced with Rust, Go, C, and Dart.
-🌱 Currently learning C#, and WPF.
+🌱 Currently learning WPF.
 ⏰ Looking into Angular, Rust, Tauri, and Postres soon.
-✨ Excited about Angular, C#, Rust, Go, and Kotlin.
+✨ Excited about Angular, Rust, and C#.

 ⌨ My prefered IDE is VSCode with the Vim extension.
 💻 I use Windows 10 on my PC and Kubuntu Linux on my Laptop.